npm Application Analysis

 If all of these conditions are met, then only the packages specified in the "dependencies" section will be considered for analysis as production dependencies.
 If the "dependencies" section is empty, then no dependencies will be included.

-- binary scan should be done including these components in the node_modules directory.
-The AuditJS tool may be optionally configured to include devDependencies.
+Binary scan should be done including these components in the node_modules directory.

-- NEW IN RELEASE 153 to enable/disable scanning optional and devDependencies for manifest and lock files you can configure the scan-npm-dev-and-opt-dependencies feature using the Feature Configuration REST API - v2.
+To enable/disable scanning optional and devDependencies for manifest and lock files you can configure the scan-npm-dev-and-opt-dependencies feature using the Feature Configuration REST API.

 npm